mikebaldi/Idle-Champions/SharedFunctions/README.md

 `CloseIC` - Closes the game.
 Forces it closed after 10 seconds.
 `SetUserCredentials` - Stores UserID, Hash, InstanceID and some commonly used user data for use in server calls.

+> IC_UpdateClass_Class.ahk

+IC_UpdateClass_Class is used to overwrite AHK classes.
+Since AHK does not protect class fields and functions, this class can be used for simple updates to instances of the classes when they require modified functionality for addons.

+> IC_VersionHelper_Class.ahk

+IC_VersionHelper_Class contains a function which can be used to compare version numbers that are in a specific format.
+It is used for managing Addons properly.

 > json.ahk

 json is a library that allows for common json functionality such as loading and saving json to files.
 It has been expanded from the original to include json formatting functions.